codefornl/helpradar/docs/roadmap.md

 # High level requirements & roadmap
-This document is aimed at providing a high level overview in what various stages we can segment the development of this application.
+This document is aimed at providing a high level overview in what various possible requirements and features.
+See the [Research & Development phases & goals](docs/phases_goals.md) for more clarity on how we can tackle this project by splitting it up in various R&D phases.
 All with the aim of providing value as soon as possible.
-In essence this entails two things: Data Entry and Visualisation.
+In essence the ultimate goals is getting is as much data as possible with the best quality.
+Fancy visualisations should only be implemented if they actually aid the data entry process.
+Otherwise this can be done on secondary projects or people feeling the desire to do it.

 _At this stage this document is primarily a high level braindump of possible (non functional) requirements and features_